urbit/developers.urbit.org/content/blog/asl-announce.md

 in building apps on Urbit, and certainly knowing the language is a prerequisite.
 But apps require knowing the platform as a platform—what system services and affordances exist, how to hook up a front-end user interface, and how to build apps that interoperate with each other.
+What will it take to (metaphorically) terraform Mars?

 The Urbit Foundation offered Hoon School Live as a reboot of previous live Hoon educational efforts, including Hooniversity and Hoon 101.
 HSL consisted of